 - 1998 – Atlanta, USA

 - 2002 – Nice, France

 - 2006 – Yokohama, Japan

 - 2018 – Seoul, Korea

-For information on the 12th International Conference on Geosynthetics and other opportunities to get involved, visit www.geosyntheticssociety.org.
+For information on the 12th International Conference on Geosynthetics, visit www.12icg-roma.org.

 The 1st International Conference on Geosynthetics validated the foundation of the modern, global geosynthetics industry.
 Since the Paris gathering, geosynthetics have continued to benefit from a rich international exchange of information.
 Geosynthetic materials and systems have been incorporated into every major sector of civil engineering.
 They’ve enabled constructions not previously possible and have extended the service life, sustainability, and economical nature of others.